-- To learn how to make bread is more like a journey in which you experiment and explore to start develop a feeling for the process.
-In other words, you cannot learn to make bread in 1.5 hours.
+- Learning how to make bread is like a journey in which you experiment and explore in order to develop a feeling for the process.
+In other words, you cannot learn to make bread in 2 hours.
 However….

-- During this short introduction workshop we give you important tips that are often not mentioned in cooking books or internet video’s, but should be part of your “baking compass”.
+- During this short introduction workshop we give you important tips that are not often mentioned in cooking books or internet videos, but will enrich your “baking compass”.

 - At BakingLab, we prevent food waste by reusing old bread as an ingredient that makes better bread.
 In this workshop, we’ll tell you why we do it, and how you can do it too.

 - This workshop focuses on yeast fermentation.